ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 # Reservation valid --> OK
 ```

-Here, a node has been allocated on the 2025-06-10 between 10AM and 12PM (french time).
+Here, a node has been allocated on 2025-06-10 between 10AM and 12PM (French time).
 The job will start automatically at the given date, and we'll be able to log in when it starts.

 Delete this job, since we are not going to use it: